onap/multicloud-framework/docs/MultiCloud-Architecture.rst

 between ONAP and any underlying VIM or Cloud to:

 * enable ONAP to deploy and run on multiple infrastructure environments
-* provide a Cloud Mediation Layer supporting multiple infrastructures and network backends so as to effectively prevents vendor lock-in
+* provide a Cloud Mediation Layer, supporting multiple infrastructures and network backends to effectively prevent vendor lock-in
-* decouples the evolution of ONAP platform from the evolution of underlying cloud infrastructure, and minimizes the impact on the deployed ONAP while upgrading the underlying cloud infrastructures independently
+* decouples the evolution of ONAP platform from the evolution of underlying cloud infrastructure, and minimizes the impact on the deployed ONAP while upgrading the underlying cloud infrastructure independently

 Besides that, ONAP MultiCloud project enables